Accessibility in UX Design

 5. Context

 The context in which a design is used should address the needs of all users — regardless of their physical or cognitive abilities.
-For example, if a user is interacting with a mobile app, they’ll likely do so while sitting, laying down, or on the move.
+For example, if users interact with a mobile app, they’ll likely do so while sitting, lying down, or moving.
 While this does add more complexity for designers, it does ensure the experience is responsive in all environments.

 Chart showing the five principles of accessible UX design with icons representing each principle.